There are several museums in Malaysia that have cave or karst related displays.

-Official website Lenggong Museum and also Lenggong.
+Official website MDL Muzium Arkeologi Lenggong and also Lenggong.

 August 2012 update.
 Jabatan Warisan Negara took over Muzium Lenggong from Jabatan Muzium Malaysia on 7 August 2012.
 This came after the Lenggong Valley was inscribed as a UNESCO World Heritage site on 30 June 2012.
 As a result the musum is no longer a museum, but a gallery!
 The former Muzium Arkeologi is now Galeri Arkeologi.
 However strictly speaking, in English, this is not really the right word to use.
 See more on my blog.